 In this blog post we explain how you can use uAfrica’s tools and features for your dropshipping business:

 Multiple Suppliers with Multiple Addresses

 Dropshippers often have multiple suppliers stationed in various locations, which makes shipping a pain.
-However, if you are on the GOLD plan with uAfrica, you can add unlimited sender addresses (the address from which your product will be shipped from).
+However, if you are on a paid plan with uAfrica, you can add unlimited sender addresses (the address from which your product will be shipped from).
 When you then fulfill orders, you simply specify from which sender address the parcel must be picked up from.